gravitystorm/openstreetmap-carto/CONTRIBUTING.md

 OpenStreetMap Carto uses a YAML file for defining layers, because it [works much better for big projects](https://github.com/gravitystorm/openstreetmap-carto/issues/711).
 This requires CartoCSS 0.16.0 or later.
-If you need JSON MML, you can generate it with `python -c 'import sys, yaml, json; json.dump(yaml.safe_load(sys.stdin), sys.stdout)' < project.yaml > project.json` or the equivalent in a different language.
+If you need JSON MML, you can generate it with `python -c 'import sys, yaml, json; json.dump(yaml.safe_load(sys.stdin), sys.stdout)' < project.mml > project.json` or the equivalent in a different language.

-[Kosmtik](https://github.com/kosmtik/kosmtik) and CartoCSS can directly load the project from the YAML file with `node index.js serve path/to/openstreetmap-carto/project.yaml`
+[Kosmtik](https://github.com/kosmtik/kosmtik) and CartoCSS can directly load the project from the YAML file with `node index.js serve path/to/openstreetmap-carto/project.mml`

 ## CartoCSS Style Guidelines